breatheco-de/exercise-unit-test-with-jest/.learn/exercises/10-planning/README.md

 # `10` Planning our functionalities

-The first step in every application is to think about the project requirements and how to developm them.
+The first step in every application is to think about the project requirements and how to develop them.

-In this case we are going to develop a program that can converts a numeric value from one currency to another.
+In this case we are going to develop a program that can convert a numeric value from one currency to another.

 For example: